 7. Oleta River State Park

-Oleta River State Park is located in north Miami and is the largest urban park in Florida, at just over a thousand acres.
+Oleta River State Park is located in north Miami, and at just over a thousand acres, is the largest urban park in Florida.
 The park has several miles of beaches along Biscayne Bay, as well as mangrove forests, fresh and saltwater lagoons, and nature trails.

 Oleta River State Park is home to a variety of Florida wildlife, including ospreys, herons, iguanas, and crocodiles.
 You can also find many different plant species, such as mangroves, bromeliads, and orchids.

-In addition to its natural beauty, the park offers a variety of recreational activities, including swimming, kayaking, canoeing, fishing, picnicking, and bird watching.
+In addition to its natural beauty, there are a variety of recreational activities, including swimming, kayaking, canoeing, fishing, picnicking, and bird watching.
 There’s also a children’s playground and an exercise course.

 ⓘ TIP: If you want to stay overnight, the facilities include a camping ground with 50 sites for tents and RVs.
 The campground has restrooms with hot showers and a dump station.